ertkonuk/image-reconstruction-and-generation-with-restricted-boltzmann-machine/README.md

 # image reconstruction and generation with Restricted Boltzmann Machine

 Pytorch implementation of the Restricted Boltzmann Machine for the reconstruction and classification of the MNIST dataset.
+See the notebook for more details.

 References: Fischer, Asja and Igel, Christian, An introduction to Restricted Boltzmann Machines